seoha-kim/Sync-NeRF/README.md

 <br>

 ## Sync-K-Planes

-K-Planes offers two versions of config: hybrid and explicit.
-We provide example configs for the Unsynchronized Plenoptic Video Dataset and Unsynchronized Dynamic Blender Dataset.
+As in the K-Planes repository, please follow the below step:
+> Run first for 1 step with data_downsample=4 to generate weights for ray importance sampling

 You can train the model using the following command:
 ```
 PYTHONPATH='.' python plenoxels/main.py --config-path path/to/config.py
 ```